MoiColl/Tree_of_life_2020/Week40/friday/CoalTutorial.md

 In	the	end you	should	have	a	tree,	which	is	a	simulation	of	a	coalescence	tree.
 Try	to	do	this	a couple times	until	you	feel	like	you	know	how	it	is	done	and	understand	how the coalescence process works	(if after	drawing	a	few	trees still	don’t	understand,	then	feel	free	to	ask for	help!).

+To speed up the process, I wrote an R funtion which is going to tell you the nodes that coalesce, the time it took, and the total coalescence time.
+Furthermore, it is going to produce a plot like the one you have in the gif above.
+You can try to run the function by downloading

 ## Exercise	B:	Exploring	the	basic	properties	of	a	standard	coalescence tree